r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

-Check results using R-devel on an arm66 ('M1 Pro') Mac running macOS 26.1 'Tahoe' with Xcode/CLT 26.1 (hence Apple clang 17) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)
+Check results using R-devel on an arm66 ('M1 Pro') Mac running macOS 26.1 'Tahoe' with Xcode/CLT 26.2 beta 2 (hence Apple clang 17) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)